ShawnyPrimer/Target-SQL-Project/README.md

 Furnishings, and Appliances.
 Each item includes its name, category, price, stock quantity, and average customer rating.

-The goal of this project was to practice core SQL skills: sorting, filtering, aggregate functions, and grouping — by answering real business questions about the data, such as:
+The goal of this project was to practice core SQL skills — sorting, filtering, aggregate functions, and grouping — by answering real business questions about the data, such as: